Head to Multi-Cultural Markets in Thessaloniki

 You're unlikely to find locals baking under the midday sun, but once temperatures start to cool in the late afternoon, Greeks come to the beach to swim, enjoy a frappe (very sweet iced coffee) from a sunbed, and watch the sun go down with friends and family.
 Some great beaches to join in on the local action include family-friendly Ornos Beach on Mykonos and the stunning series of bays at Paleokastritsa on the island of Corfu.
 And if hanging out on the beach in the evening has you tapping your feet and itching to get going for dinner, just remember the Greek saying, siga siga (slowly, slowly).
 In other words, take it easy.

-Visit Greek Orthodox Monasteries and Churches
+Visit Greek Orthodox Monasteries & Churches

 The Greek Orthodox Church is still a big part of daily life, especially among older generations, and it's shaped much of Greek culture.
 Visiting local monasteries and churches can be a wonderful insight into the country.
 They're everywhere, and often, they're in stunning locations.
-From modest chapels like Agia Anna, a whitewashed dome by the sea on the island of Amorgos, and the ridiculously scenic church of Agios Ioannis, made famous by Mamma Mia, to grand buildings like the 4th-century Church of Panagia Ekatontapiliani (Church of 100 Doors) on Paros, and the clifftop monasteries of the Meteora on the mainland, there are plenty to explore.
+From modest chapels like Agia Anna, a whitewashed dome by the sea on the island of Amorgos, and the ridiculously scenic church of Agios Ioannis, made famous by Mamma Mia, to grand buildings like the fourth-century Church of Panagia Ekatontapiliani (Church of 100 Doors) on Paros, and the clifftop monasteries of the Meteora on the mainland, there are plenty to explore.

 Harvest Produce & Learn Traditional Recipes

 Imagine crafting the best Mediterranean dishes alongside a top chef.
 You can!
 On the island of Crete, the birthplace of the Minoan civilization, spend the day at the Botanical Park and Gardens.
 First up, pick your ingredients for the day from the 50 acres of farm fields and orchards.
-Then head indoors to learn the craft of making traditional Greek food.
+Then, head indoors to learn the craft of making traditional Greek food.
 Cretans eat anything their fertile soil produces, and they create simple dishes, using herbs to add flavor and natural sweeteners like grape juice syrup to their desserts.
-Once you've created your meal, head to the patio with the rest of the participants to eat overlooking the botanical park.
+Once you've created your meal, head to the patio with the rest of the participants to ea,t overlooking the botanical park.

 Stay Somewhere Unique

 You could stay in a pretty hotel somewhere on the coast, or you could head to the volcanic island of Santorini in the Cyclades and stay in a cave apartment.
 There are boutique hotels and laid-back hostels that provide this option, and the rooms are always lovely and cool inside.
-Koufonissia is a trio of islands, also in the Cyclades, and in Ano Koufonisi you'll find the area's only preserved windmill.
-Today it's a villa with views across the bay.
+Koufonissia is a trio of islands, also in the Cyclades, and in Ano Koufonisi, you'll find the area's only preserved windmill.
+Today, it's a villa with views across the bay.
 Why not sleep outside the box?
 For more unique lodging options in Greece, click here.